oracle/terraform-provider-oci/website/docs/r/database_database.html.markdown

 * `database` - (Required) (Updatable) Details for creating a database.

 	**Warning:** Oracle recommends that you avoid using any confidential information when you supply string values using the API.
-	* `admin_password` - (Required when source=DB_BACKUP | NONE) A strong password for SYS, SYSTEM, PDB Admin and TDE Wallet.
+	* `admin_password` - (Required when source=DATABASE | DB_BACKUP | NONE) A strong password for SYS, SYSTEM, PDB Admin and TDE Wallet.
 The password must be at least nine characters and contain at least two uppercase, two lowercase, two numbers, and two special characters.
 The special characters must be _, \#, or -.
+	* `auto_failover_configuration` - (Applicable when source=DATAGUARD) The properties for defining auto failover configuration.
+		* `failover_targets` - (Applicable when source=DATAGUARD) Specifies the `DB_UNIQUE_NAME` of the data guard group member databases.
+		* `managed_auto_failover` - (Applicable when source=DATAGUARD) The state of managed auto failover.
 	* `backup_id` - (Required when source=DB_BACKUP) The backup [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 	* `backup_tde_password` - (Applicable when source=DB_BACKUP) The password to open the TDE wallet.
 	* `character_set` - (Applicable when source=NONE) The character set for the database.
 The default is AL32UTF8.
 Allowed values are: